 Multicultural Immersion Program (MIP)

 The Multicultural Immersion Program (MIP) promotes intercultural dialogue and seeks to promote mental health among marginalized communities.
-It has an academic and an internship/peer educator component.
-The MIP academic component is an intensive educational experience made possible through a partnership between SHCS Counseling Services and the Department of Sociology.
-The sociology 30 series help students apply concepts they are learning in the classroom to their lives.
-The goal is that students acquire knowledge, critical thinking, and interpersonal skills that facilitate their functioning in a multicultural society.
 The internship component has peer educators who are passionate about social justice and facilitate workshops that help promote mental health, particularly for students who have had felt oppression in the past.

 Request a Film or Workshop